When to Plug a Car Tire and When to Replace It

 - Age and Condition of the Tire:

 The overall condition of the tire matters.
-If the tire is relatively new and has plenty of tread life left, repairing it with a plug can be a viable option.
+If the tire is relatively new and has a significant amount of tread life remaining, repairing it with a plug can be a viable option.
 However, if the tire is old, has significant wear, or is close to the end of its useful life, it's better to err on the side of caution and replace it.

 - Professional Inspection:

-Always have a professional tire technician inspect the punctured tire before deciding.
+Always have a professional tire technician inspect the punctured tire before making a decision.
 They can assess the damage, determine if a repair is possible, and ensure it's done correctly.
-A trained technician will also check for hidden damage, like internal belt or sidewall damage, which can make repair unsafe.
+A trained technician will also check for hidden damage, such as internal belt or sidewall damage, which can make the repair unsafe.

 - Speed Rating and Tire Type:

 Consider the speed rating and type of tire.
 High-performance tires or tires designed for specific purposes, like winter or off-road use, may not be suitable for a plug repair.
-Make sure that repairing the tire won't compromise its intended performance characteristics.
+Ensure that repairing the tire does not compromise its intended performance characteristics.

 When to Replace a Car Tire